grafana/adventure/workshop.md

 # Workshop Instructions

-If you are running the quest adventure as a hands-on workshop, we propose the following exercises.
+If you are running the quest adventure as a hands-on workshop, we suggest the following workflow.

-## 1. Set-up your environment
+## 1. Set up your environment

-If you have git, docker and docker-compose in your laptop, you can setup to run the workshop locally.
+If you have git, Docker, and Docker Compose on your laptop, you can set up to run the workshop locally.
 Follow these [instructions](./README.md#run-with-docker) and check [how to play the game](./README.md#gameplay-instructions).

 Otherwise, you can play the game in your browser with a [killercoda session](https://killercoda.com/grafana-labs/course/workshops/adventure) - it lasts 1 hour with a free-tier account.
-To play the game in your browser, follow these [instructions](./killercoda-sandbox.md).
+To play the game in your browser, follow the instructions in [this document](./killercoda-sandbox.md).

 ## 2. Explore Observability tools while playing